StanfordSpezi/SpeziTemplateApplication/README.md

 The Spezi Template Application uses a modularized structure using the [Spezi modules](https://swiftpackageindex.com/StanfordSpezi) enabled by the Swift Package Manager.

-The application uses [HL7 FHIR](https://www.hl7.org/fhir/) and the Spezi [`FHIR` module](https://github.com/StanfordSpezi/SpeziFHIR) to provide a common data standard to encode data gathered by the application as defined in the Spezi [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) found in the application.
+The application uses [HL7 FHIR](https://www.hl7.org/fhir/) and the Spezi [`FHIR` module](https://github.com/StanfordSpezi/SpeziFHIR) to provide a common standard to encode data gathered by the application as defined in the Spezi [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/standard) found in the application.
 You can learn more about the Spezi standards-based software architecture in the [Spezi documentation](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi).